 That's enough about her.
 This is really about you.
 What you need to know most is that she am committed to excellence, to authenticity, and to support without bias for her clients.
 If there is a way that she can be of service, let her know!

-- ProDoula, Pre-CD Postpartum Doula, Placenta Encapsulation, 2016
+- ProDoula, Trained Labor Doula, Trained Postpartum Doula, Trained Postpartum Placenta Specialist, 2016

 - Mamatoto Birthworker Training, 2014